Debt Behind the AI Boom: A Large-Scale Empirical Study of AI-Generated Code in the Wild: Results

 \subsection{RQ2: Comparison Across AI Coding Assistants}

 In this RQ, we examine how technical debt patterns vary across AI coding assistants.
 Figure~\ref{fig:rq2_coding_compare} shows the percentage of commits with issues for each of the five AI coding assistants.
-What stands out in this figure is that more than 15\% of commits by each AI tool introduce at least one issue.
-The rates also vary across tools, ranging from 17.3\% for GitHub Copilot to 28.7\% for Gemini.
-However, technical debt does not disappear when using different or newer tools.
-This suggests that technical debt is a common and persistent problem in AI-generated code.
+What stands out in this figure is that more than 15\% of commits by each AI coding tool introduce at least one issue.
+The rates also vary across tools, ranging from 17.4\% for GitHub Copilot to 29.1\% for Gemini.
+This suggests that technical debt appears across all studied tools, although the rate differs by tool.
+In other words, the problem is not limited to a single AI coding assistant.

 Table~\ref{tab:rq2_coding_compare_per_c} further compares the average number of introduced issues per commit by type.
-We can see that all five tools share a common pattern, where the code smell rate is much higher than the bug and security issue rates.
+We can see that all five tools share a common pattern, where the code smell rate is much higher than the correctness and security issue rates.
 This is consistent with our findings in RQ1.
 At the same time, there are also differences across tools.
-From Table~\ref{tab:rq2_coding_compare_per_c}, we can see that Claude has the highest issue rate per commit (1.96), while Devin has the lowest (0.87).
+From Table~\ref{tab:rq2_coding_compare_per_c}, we can see that Claude has the highest issue rate per commit (1.95), while Devin has the lowest (0.89).
 These differences may be due to differences in usage patterns and development context, rather than the tools alone.
 Still, it is apparent that the overall pattern of technical debt is consistent across all five tools.

 \find{ \textbf{Answer to RQ2:} Technical debt patterns vary across AI coding assistants, but the overall trend is consistent.
 Across all five tools, code smells remain the dominant form of AI-introduced debt. }